1.Preface

 Menu -> Power-Ups -> RedSync Settings -> Edit Power-Up settings

 RedSync opens the Settings window.
-You can select the target of settings by clicking a tab on the top of the window.
+You can select specific settings by clicking a tab at the top of the window.

 Redmine Server Settings